From Instruction to Event: Sound-Triggered Mobile Manipulation: Related Work

-\textbf{Task Planning for Robotic Manipulation.} Task planning bridges high-level reasoning with low-level execution.
+\textbf{Task Planning.} Recent LLM advancements greatly broaden the scope of task planning.
+Specifically, Tool-Planner~\cite{liu_tool_iclr25} minimizes error propagation in tool usage by effectively grouping and selecting APIs.
+In algorithmic planning, \cite{katz_tos_nips24} boosts planning efficiency while maintaining logical rigor through optimized tree-based methods.
+For web agents, \cite{wang_ecomscriptbench_acl25} proposes a benchmark evaluating LLMs' ability to translate user intentions into step-by-step product associations.
+Task planning in robotic manipulation bridges high-level reasoning with low-level execution.
 Early approaches~\cite{kaelbling_hierarchical_icra11,toussaint_logic_ijcai15,srivastava_combined_icra14} primarily relied on predefined symbolic representations for continuous control.
 Recent research leverages the extensive world knowledge within LLMs and VLMs for planning, broadly categorized into two streams The first stream focuses on task decomposition.
 Wake~\etal~\cite{wake_gpt_ral24} utilize GPT-4V~\cite{openai_gpt4v_23} to ground spatial-temporal information within the demonstration video and analyze affordances for plan generation.
-Similarly, Kachaev~\etal~\cite{kachaev_mind_arxiv25} employ VLMs to decompose instructions into subtask sequences.
 RoboBrain~\cite{ji_robobrain_cvpr25} unifies planning with affordance perception and trajectory prediction within a single model, enhancing manipulation capabilities.
 The second stream emphasizes feedback-based refinement.
 Zhi~\etal~\cite{zhi_closed_icra25} optimize code-based plans using execution feedback, and Feng~\etal~\cite{feng_reflective_arxiv25} improve plans by anticipating future states.
-Similarly, Wang~\etal~\cite{wang_instruction_aaai25} employ VLMs to solve PDDL problems constructed from current observations.
 However, these works primarily rely on visual and textual inputs, neglecting the importance of audio signals.